iliang1234/Prediction-First-Diagnosis-Psychotic-Disorders/README.md

 ## Project Overview

 This project aims to develop predictive models for identifying individuals at risk of receiving their first diagnosis of psychotic disorders.
-The analysis includes model development using data from two healthcare systems: Boston Children's Hospital (BCH) and Massachusetts General Hospital (MGH).
+The analysis includes model development using data from two healthcare systems: Boston Children's Hospital (BCH) and Massachusetts General Brigham (MGB).
 The analysis is structured in three main steps:

 1. Data Import and Case Definition
 2. Data Preparation for Modeling